Unrealistic Project Requests & How To Handle Them

 The shot list you described includes food photography, product photography and headshots.
 All of which require different lighting and setups.
 The timeframe and budget you mentioned unfortunately don’t align with the work involved for this project.

-Please see some initial questions I have below to help me understand your project a little better.
-After receiving your responses, I can work up a fair timeline and estimate for us to discuss together.
+However, please see my initial project questions below to help me understand your project a little better.
+After receiving your responses, I can recommend a fair timeline and estimate for us to discuss together.

 Cheers,